petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 Now that we have our repository cloned locally let's "collect" our data.
-We are going to do this by adding some rows to an Excel spreadsheet and saving it in our project repo `data.xlsx`.
+We are going to do this by adding some rows to an Excel spreadsheet and saving it in our project repo as `data.xlsx`.

 {% include figure.html
 src="/images/repro-office/excel-data.png"